python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_GNU_Radio_FM_Receiver.md

 ## Footnotes
 1. `hackrf=0` explanation
     - Normally index zero is assigned to the first hackrf plugged in.
 If you have multiple hackrfs, they will be 1..2..3...etc.
+2. IF Gain slider
+    - Notice when you use the IF Gain slider the intensity changes...
+(In the frequency sink this is seen as a Y-axis increase, in the waterfall sink this is seen as a color change)

 ## Questions